All Fours

 The winner is the first player to reach the agreed target score, which can be from 7 to 15, but is most commonly set at 11.

 A variation called Running All-Fours is briefly described.
-This is played to a target score of 31 points, and the only other difference is that in the deal, the dealer scores 4 points if the turned up trump is an ace, 3 is it is a king, 2 if it is a queen or 1 if it is a jack.
+This is played to a target score of 31 points.
+In the deal, the dealer scores 4 points if the turned up trump is an ace, 3 is it is a king, 2 if it is a queen or 1 if it is a jack.

 North American All Fours, Old Sledge or Seven Up